 The site seems to have built some pretty interesting ideas around investor transparency – you can see current holdings and trades, investors are rated on returns over time, etc. The metrics aren’t so different from what’s offered by mutual funds (at least on a quarterly basis), but there’s something very powerful about the service being framed around an actual person.
 It also allows KaChing to position themselves as an interesting alternative against this big, evil, opaque $10T mutual fund industry.

 On the face of it, it seems like a pretty brilliant service.
 This total transparency puts you ‘in control’ of your money.
 Doesn’t everyone want more control?
 The truth is I have a job, and when I pay an investment service, I’m paying them to watch my money, that’s their job.
 I pay them for a service, you get the idea.
+Is a loan better directly from the lender?
+Visit this website www.pickaloan.co.uk for more details.
 Now that bit aside, I think KaChing’s ability to tell a very simple, human story is an indication of a bigger trend to come in financial services.

 Financial Services is pretty much an arms race.
 For the most part, financial service providers do they best they can to offer the most attractive services while exposing themselves to the least amount of risk, and charging as much as their competition will allow them to get away with.
 (I know that sounds cynical, but let’s just call it like it is).
 What KaChing could be evidence of is that people want/need/will-go-out-of-their-way to invest on their terms.